paranoidsmanifesto/ParanoidsManifesto/README.md

 #### You Cannot Trust Anyone

-todo: "Friends", politicians, family, coworkers, educators, partners, etc.
+todo: "Friends", politicians, family, coworkers, educators, partners, glowies, etc.

 #### (If) You Cannot See It, You Do Not Own It